LuleSc/Bioloop/README.md

 The impact and material data are derived from LCAs of four building types (SFH and MFH) across real-world cases, including both new construction and renovation.
 For each case, three scenarios are provided: Optimistic, Medium Business-as-Usual (BAU)
 This flexibility allows users to simulate various scenarios and evaluate the potential outcomes on emissions and resource use.

+## Code description
+The main running code is "main.py" where input parameters can be modified in section "INPUT" and the desired outcome for the graphs in section "Outcome"

+a) "Class_dev_V5" create object as the archetype and the building
+b) "graph_function" is used to compute graphs
+c) "Regbl" folder is used to create the building stock from the RegBl database

 ## Main results

 The results are visualized using parallel coordinate plots and other graphical tools available in Bioloop.
 These visualizations provide insights into the relationship between key parameters and their impact on cumulative emissions and material demand.